 landscape.
 To that end we have an interest in using state-of-the-art computer

 software in our work, including GIS and spatial modeling, with the ultimate goal

 of improving the management and conservation of wild species.

-I currently teach FW111 (Basic Outdoor Skills in FWCB), FW551 Design of Fish
+I currently teach FW111 (Basic Outdoor Skills in FWCB), and occasionally FW551 Design of Fish

 (Graduate Student Orientation).
 Past courses include: FW100 Wildlife Fundamentals,

 FWCC192 Wildlife Inquiries, FW370 Design of Wildlife Projects, FW471 Wildlife

 - Shaunda Kennedy Wenger.
 M.S.
 Thesis: Evaluation of an impacted riparian